 Almost in every country in the world there is held, at least, one marathon - in its capital city.
 But in those that take more care about health there are many annual marathons held all over the country.
 I had the chance to take participation in the Berlin Marathon in 2014, when the last Men World Record was set.
 There was a whole crowd at the beginning, but it wasn't my first time running a marathon, so I knew that soon it would be much less left.
 After half an hour or so, about half of the people have left.
 It was a nice day in September, a little cold, but soon you warm up and after about 15 minutes you get pretty warm.
 I finished the marathon in 2:56:19, which is not bad, my personal record, but much more then Kimetto's 2:02:57.

 After the marathon I got to a park where most of the runners go to talk, chat and get water and stuff like that.
 There I met a girl I knew I saw before, so I told her that and she started smiling.
-After a few moments she told me she was working on live sex cams and that I must have seen her in one of those shows.
+After a few moments she told me she was working as an escort Paris from https://www.6annonce.com/ and that I must have seen her in one of those shows.
 I tried to cover that up by saying it must have been the adverts that pop - up every now and then, but I knew that wasn't true, and she did as well.
 It was a nice talk.
 Every time I go to run a marathon, and it doesn't matter where I go, I meet the most interesting and diverse people.
 Next month I am going to run a charity marathon in Canada and hope to meet someone interesting.